Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Stop-AzureRmDataFactoryV2IntegrationRuntime.md

 ```

 ## DESCRIPTION
-The Stop-AzureRmDataFactoryV2IntegrationRuntime cmdlets stops a managed dedicated integration runtime in 'Started' state, which was started by the Start-AzureRmDataFactoryV2IntegrationRuntime cmdlet.
-The resources will be released and the state will transfer to 'Stopped'.
+The **Stop-AzureRmDataFactoryV2IntegrationRuntime** cmdlet stops a managed dedicated integration runtime in 'Started' state, which was started by the Start-AzureRmDataFactoryV2IntegrationRuntime cmdlet.
+The resources are released and the state transfers to 'Stopped'.

 ## EXAMPLES

-### Example 1: Stop a managed integration runtime which is in 'Started' state.
+### Example 1: Stop a managed integration runtime that is in 'Started' state.
 ```
 PS C:\> Stop-AzureRmDataFactoryV2IntegrationRuntime -ResourceGroupName 'rg-test-dfv2' -DataFactoryName 'test-df' -Name 'test-reserlved-ir'
 ```

 The managed integration runtime 'test-reserlved-ir' is in 'Started' state.
-After running Stop-AzureRmDataFactoryV2IntegrationRuntime cmdlet, the resources will be released and  the state will transfer to 'Stopped'.
+After running Stop-AzureRmDataFactoryV2IntegrationRuntime cmdlet, the resources are released and the state transfers to 'Stopped'.

 ## PARAMETERS